dgis/xsddiagram/ReadMe.txt

 - Fix a typo with "Attributes".

 version 0.16 (2013-01-23)
-- Fix an issue to prevent the cylcles in the imported files.
+- Fix an issue to prevent the cycles in the imported files.
 - Add a dialog to download a xsd file with its URL.

 version 0.15 (2013-01-13)